20 Instances of Death

 XII

-I must leave the house.
+I gotta leave the house.

 I meet my brother at a dive bar,